 A DWI conviction will remain on your record forever, which could lead to more severe felony sentencing down the line if you are charged with another DWI.
 However, it is possible in some situations to expunge (clear) your record.
 Consult our legal team to discuss whether this is a possibility for your particular case.

 At Cummings & Kennedy Law Firm, PLLC, we have more than 14 years of experience defending clients against criminal charges, including DWI.
 In fact, we have handled over 1,000 DWI cases and are deeply familiar with the DWI criminal system in Carteret County.

 We are equipped with former prosecution experience and a team of NC board-certified paralegals to assist us in court, as well as important prosecutorial relationships and legal counsel from a special investigative agent of the state.

 If you have been charged with DWI, it is best to consult with an experienced Carteret County DWI defense lawyer from our legal team at Cummings & Kennedy Law Firm, PLLC as soon as possible.
 We are prepared to go the distance to provide our clients with hard-hitting and aggressive defense when it is needed most.
 In an ideal situation, we can argue for reduced or dismissed charges and get you back on the road soon.

-For experienced and professional representation in your DWI case, contact Cummings & Kennedy Law Firm, PLLC online or at (252) 518-4330 today.
+For experienced representation in your DWI case, contact Cummings & Kennedy Law Firm online or at (252) 518-4330.

 In-House Medical Advisor & Investigator